ICJIA/researchhub-docs/docs/auth-guide/studio.md

 #### Make and save the changes

 The update form looks identical to the create form except that the text-based fields are already filled with the exiting values.
-For non-text fields such as images and file attachements, the original values are used even thought they do not show up in the form.
+For non-text fields such as images and file attachments, the original values are used even thought they do not show up in the form.

 To make updates, change the values and click `SAVE`.
 Click the `PREVIEW` button next to the `SAVE` button to preview the changes.

-Once you are done with makig changes to the item, proceed to apply the changes by clicking the `UPDATE` button on the top right of the form.
+Once you are done with making changes to the item, proceed to apply the changes by clicking the `UPDATE` button on the top right of the form.
 As before, a popup dialog will appear asking for your confirmation.
 Click `UPDATE` again to proceed.

 ## Manage page